PointCloudLibrary/pcl/doc/tutorials/content/pfh_estimation.rst

      // IMPORTANT: the radius used here has to be larger than the radius used to estimate the surface normals!!! pfh.setRadiusSearch (0.05);

-     // Set the number of binning subdivisions (each of the four feature values will use this many bins from its value interval) pfh.setNrSubdivisions (3);

      // Compute the features
      pfh.compute (*pfhs);